odin-lang/odin-lang.org/content/docs/overview.md

 By default, the `context` value has default values for its parameters which is decided in the package runtime.
 These defaults are compiler specific.

-To see what the implicit `context` value contains, please see the following definition in [package runtime](https://github.com/odin-lang/Odin/blob/master/core/runtime/core.odin#L215).
+To see what the implicit `context` value contains, please see the definition of the `Context` struct in [package runtime](https://github.com/odin-lang/Odin/blob/master/core/runtime/core.odin).

 ### Allocators
 Odin is a manual memory management based language.
 This means that Odin programmers must manage their own memory, allocations, and tracking.
 To aid with memory management, Odin has huge support for custom allocators, especially through the implicit `context` system.